MrChelizt/nd940-android-kotlin-c2-starter/starter/README.md

-There should be an APIKeu.kt file created with const val API_KEY inside api directory
+There should be an APIKey.kt file created with const val API_KEY inside api directory